princeblayze/alx-low_level_programming/0x09-static_libraries/README.md

 Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
 No more than 5 functions per file
 You are not allowed to use the standard library.
-Any use of functions like printf, puts, etc is forbidden You are allowed to use _putchar
+Any use of functions like printf, puts, etc… is forbidden You are allowed to use _putchar
-You dont have to push _putchar.c, we will use our file.
-If you do it wont be taken into account In the following examples, the main.c files are shown as examples.
-You can use them to test your functions, but you dont have to push them to your repo (if you do we wont take them into account).
+You don’t have to push _putchar.c, we will use our file.
+If you do it won’t be taken into account In the following examples, the main.c files are shown as examples.
+You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
 Our main.c files might be different from the one shown in the examples
 The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
-Dont forget to push your header file
+Don’t forget to push your header file
 Bash
 Allowed editors: vi, vim, emacs
 All your scripts will be tested on Ubuntu 20.04 LTS